ToniA/arduino-heatpumpir/README.md

 * Download the library, and place it under your personal Arduino 'libraries' directory, under directory 'HeatpumpIR'
 * See the example sketches

+### ESP8266 support

+This hasn't been tested extensively, but this library should also work on ESP8266.
+Just change the IR send method from 'IRSenderPWM' to 'IRSenderBitBang':

+    IRSenderBitBang irSender(1);     // IR led on ESP8266 digital pin 1

 ![Schema](https://raw.github.com/ToniA/arduino-heatpumpir/master/arduino_irsender.png)